 - Convertible bond exchanges and related call spread unwinds

 - Various other equity-based financing, hedging, and monetization transactions, such as funded collars, variable prepaid forwards, covered calls, and combinations of the foregoing

 - Fixed and variable share forward sales and related equity offerings, including registered and Rule 144 exempt block sales and at-the-market (ATM) offerings

 - Structured issuer share repurchase transactions

-As Co-Chair of the firm’s Global Capital Markets Practice and Financial Institutions Industry Group, Mr. Balaban is focused on building and marketing Latham’s unique global capital markets offering that provides our global financial institution clients with integrated, top tier financial regulatory coverage spanning the US, the UK, the EU, and Asia.
+As Co-Chair of the firm’s Financial Institutions Industry Group, Mr. Balaban is focused on building and marketing Latham’s unique global capital markets offering that provides our global financial institution clients with integrated, top tier financial regulatory coverage spanning the US, the UK, the EU, and Asia.

 Mr. Balaban represents a number of global financial institution clients in connection with equity derivatives products and equity-linked products, both OTC and distributed in capital markets.
 Clients include: